jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 13. Ns fails to resolve the domain name.
 If the server dns is modified, it shall restart the deliveragent to take effect; the methods are as follows: /home/coremail/bin/coremail      restart deliveragent

-14. The email is bounced, since there are too many “Similar” emails.
+14. The email is bounced, since there are too many "Similar" emails.
 If an anti-spam system is installed, these values can be set; it can also set whether to filter internal emails.
 (At the anti-spam management interface - Advanced Settings - Global Settings - Advanced Configuration - Fingerprint Counter Filter Threshold Setting.)

 15. Its score is too high judged by the intelligent filtering.